Cory Greenwood: Kansas City Chiefs

 On May 18, 2010, it was announced that Greenwood had signed a contract with the Kansas City Chiefs of the NFL.
 Following the Chiefs' 2010 training camp, Greenwood was listed on the team's active roster and depth chart as a third-string middle linebacker and third-string long snapper.
-In 2011, Greenwood would finish the season with 13 tackles.
+In 2011, Greenwood finished the season with 13 tackles.
 On May 2, 2013, Greenwood was released by the Chiefs.

 Detroit Lions

 Greenwood signed with the Detroit Lions on May 6, 2013.
 On August 19, 2013, he was waived/injured by the Lions.
 On August 20, 2013, he cleared waivers and was placed on injured reserve.
 He was released on August 8, 2014.

 Toronto Argonauts

 On October 28, 2014, Greenwood signed with the Toronto Argonauts of the Canadian Football League (CFL).
 Greenwood only appeared in two games for the Argonauts during the 2014 campaign and only playing on special teams.
 He recorded two special teams tackles in both games.
 Greenwood saw an increased role for the double-blue in 2015, playing in eight games and contributing 33 defensive tackles, three special teams tackles, one sack and one fumble recovery.
 Greenwood had a bit of a breakout season in 2016, despite missing a number of games due to a knee injury he suffered in August.
 He accumulated 70 tackles in only 12 games.
 After not being re-signed by the Argos following the season, Greenwood became a free agent on February 14, 2017.